 - Complete 90 minutes of “Boo-Yah!” (homework) each night during the middle school summer program.

-- Complete assignments and attend workshops for the school year program during high school.
+- Complete assignments and attend workshops during the high school program.

 - Be involved in at least one extracurricular activity (outside of Breakthrough Twin Cities) each year.